-European Parliament resolution on Mediterranean agriculture (17 November 1982)
+European Parliament resolution on Mediterranean agriculture and enlargement towards the south (17 November 1982)

-Caption: On 17 November 1982, the European Parliament adopts a resolution on the impact of the accession of Spain and Portugal on the agricultural policy of the Ten.
+Caption: On 17 November 1982, the European Parliament adopts a resolution in which it highlights the implications of the enlargement of the European Economic Community (EEC) to include Spain and Portugal, with particular regard to the special situation of their agriculture.

 Source: Official Journal of the European Communities (OJEC).
 20.12.1982, No C 334. [s.l.].
-"Resolution on